gymrek-lab/TRTools/PUBLISHING.rst

   bioconda-utils build --docker --mulled-test --packages <conda package name>

 7. Before committing, run `git pull upstream master` to make sure you're up to date with the central repo's master branch
-#. commit and push the changes to your fork repo
 #.
+Commit and push the changes to your fork repo
+#.
 Create a pull request from your new branch in your fork into master in the central repository
 #.
-Follow the instructions in the pull request to get the update made
+Follow the instructions in the pull request to get the update published

 Possible Issues:

-* bioconda packages should not include large test files.
-If the .tar.gz file produced for PyPI contains any test data files, you'll need to update the MANIFEST.in file to exclude them, fix the test_trtools.sh script and the test files so that they can be downloaded and referenced from the repo, and the recommit everything.
+* bioconda packages should not include large test data files.
+If the dist/trtools-<version>.tar.gz file contains such files, you'll need to modify the MANIFEST.in file to exclude them, fix the test_trtools.sh script to download them manually and point pytest to them, and then recommit everything.
 (This should not happen if new test files are just put in trtools/testsupport/sample_vcfs or trtools/testsupport/sample_regions)
 * If you've added dependencies to trtools or its tests, those dependencies should be listed in

   * setup.py
   * requirements.txt (list a specific version of the dependency that is up to date and that we know will work)
   * the appropriate section of the bioconda recipe

-.. _tagging:

 Git Tagging
 -----------